hendhd/hyantis/pysrc/example2/explain.md

 Looking at what is happening underneath ...

-We can use curl to access the web service directly, sending just the RA, DEC and SR parameters:
+We can use curl to access the web service directly, sending the RA, DEC and SR parameters defined in the [Cone Search](https://ivoa.net/documents/cover/ConeSearch-20060908.html) specification:
 ```bash
 curl --get \
     --silent \